Miguel Ángel Angulo

-Miguel Ángel Angulo Valderrey (/es/; born 23 June 1977) is a Spanish former professional footballer, currently manager of Valencia Mestalla.
+Miguel Ángel Angulo Valderrey (/es/; born 23 June 1977) is a Spanish former professional footballer, currently a manager.
 Predominantly an attacking midfielder, he was also able to play as a right winger and even as a right-back or a forward.

 Basing his football on inexhaustible physical display, Angulo was much appreciated by trainers because of his versatility, and spent most of his career at Valencia where he won a total of seven trophies, including two La Liga championships and the 2004 UEFA Cup.

 Club career

 Valencia

 Born in Oviedo, Asturias, Angulo began his football career with local Sporting de Gijón, joining Valencia CF in January 1996 at the age of 18.
 After spending some time with the reserves he was loaned in the 1996–97 campaign to Segunda División club Villarreal CF, before returning to Valencia the following summer.

 Angulo made 434 competitive appearances and scored 67 goals during his spell at the Mestalla Stadium, being a very important element in the Ches La Liga conquest in 2002 and 2004 (totalling six goals in 48 games), while also starting in the 2004 UEFA Cup final which they won after defeating Olympique de Marseille; he scored as a substitute in wins at Maccabi Haifa F.C. and Beşiktaş J.K. in earlier rounds.
 Due to the ageing of the previous starter, Frenchman Jocelyn Angloma, he played several matches as an attacking right-back, as the team operated mainly in a 5–3–2 formation.

 In summer 2004, Angulo pulled out of a transfer to Arsenal after a last-minute change of heart.
 His agent claimed this was due to the player's anxiety at moving to London; he had already completed part of his medical.
 He continued to be heavily played by Valencia in the following three seasons, netting 15 times in 93 league games.
 On 15 December 2004, he was handed a seven-match ban by UEFA after being sent off in a UEFA Cup tie against SV Werder Bremen where he kicked Nelson Valdez and subsequently spat on Tim Borowski.

 On 20 December 2007, Angulo, along with Santiago Cañizares and David Albelda, was axed from the squad by new coach Ronald Koeman.
 In late April of the following year, however, with Koeman's sacking, all three were reinstated by new manager Voro in a squad seriously threatened with relegation, with five remaining fixtures.
 On 27 April he returned to action, playing five minutes in a 3–0 home win over CA Osasuna after having come on as a substitute for David Villa.
 He started his first post-reinstatement match two weeks later, scoring in a 5–1 away rout of already relegated Levante UD.